 In her spare time, Nisha has been following a yoga course for the last six years, where the focus is on the physical as well as the spiritual benefits of yoga.
 Otherwise, she can be found at her sewing machine or with knitting needles in her hands.

 Dr Olga Borymchuk is a teacher of Ukrainian Literature in the Modern Languages Department.
 She has been teaching at St Clare’s since 2010.
 She gained her BA degree at the National University of Kyiv-Mohyla Academy in Kyiv, Ukraine, and completed her Masters with Distinction at the Central European University in Budapest, Hungary.
 She was awarded a Doctorate from the University of Oxford and is a Fellow of the Higher Education Academy.
-For her teaching role she has completed Postgraduate Certificate in Academic Practice with the Open University.
-Olga is an Associate Lecturer, Assistant Staff tutor and Consultant for Faculty of Arts and Social Sciences at the Open University and serves every year as International Baccalaureate Examiner in History.
-She is also a member of the editorial board for the Library and Information Research Journal and works for the Bodleian Library, University of Oxford.
-Olga sits on the Committee of the Alumni Association for St Hugh’s College, Oxford.
-She is a member of the Association of Ukrainians in Great Britain and Oxford University Ukrainian Society.
-In her spare time she organises extra-curricular language activities in seven languages for the pupils of Europa School UK.
-Olga lives in Abingdon with her husband Christian and their two children.
+Olga is also an Examiner in History for the International Baccalaureate and an Associate Lecturer at the Open University.
+She works as a part-time Academic Policy Officer for the University of Oxford.
+In her spare time she sits on the Committee of the Alumni Association for St Hugh’s College, Oxford, and co-edits its annual publication for alumni.
+She is also a member of the editorial board for the Library and Information Research Journal, Association of Ukrainians in Great Britain and Oxford University Ukrainian Society.
+She is married and has two multi-lingual children.

 Rebecca Pyrah has been an Activities Teacher and the Creativity, Activity and Service (CAS) Coordinator since 2007.
 She has gained a wealth of knowledge in the field of CAS and extra-curricular activities and she enjoys adapting the provision of the programme to meet the needs and interests of the current students.